Individual Windows User accounts & Individual E-mail Addresses

 - Select the Start button, then select Settings > Accounts > Your account.

 - Select Family & other users (or Other users, if you’re using Windows 10 Enterprise).

 - Under Other users, select Add someone else to this PC.

 - If the person you’re adding has a Microsoft account, type their email address, select Next, and then select Finish.
 After they sign in, their online email, photos, files, and settings will be waiting for them.

-- If the person you’re adding doesn’t have a Microsoft account, select Sign in without a Microsoft account (it's OK that it says "not recommended"), and then select Local account.
+- If the person you’re adding doesn’t have a Microsoft account.
+Select Sign in without a Microsoft account (it's OK that it says "not recommended"), and then choose Local account.
 Set their user name, temporary password, and password hint, and then select Next > Finish.

 If you want to create an account for someone in your family, see Set up your family.
 Or if you're trying to sign in with your Microsoft account, Sign in with a Microsoft account has some helpful pointers.

 You can also find some tips, if you're having problems adding an account, at the Microsoft account FAQ.

 If you buy your domain like "mysite.xyz", you’ll generally be able to choose any email addresses that end with your domain name: [email protected], [email protected], and so on.
 A personal URL (Domain Name) in less than $15 a year.